ricard0lopes/Portswigger-Academy/Sql-Injection/Retrieving-hidden-data.md

 SELECT * FROM products WHERE category = 'Food & Drink' OR 1=1--' AND release = 1
 ```

-There are two ways to make this attack.
+There are two ways to make this attack:

 1 - Modifying the URL in the browser: